rbnprdy/vscode-myhdltools/README.md

 - Linux - Installation instructions are here
 - macOS - Install through Homebrew from here

-## TODO

-It would be nice if the creation of files could be automated (when you create a new module, run a command and have it generate the test bench and binding files for that module.)

 ## Release Notes

 ### 0.0.1